to help empower, offer choices for families in Hawai`i

 About

 Aloha!
-My name is Summer I’m a work at home mommy to 2 little ones, Kumu for Keiki `O Ka `Aina’s, Kulia I Ka Nu`u program, a former discussion leader for Hawaii.MomsLikeMe.com, doula in training, Surrogate Coordinator for Hawaii Surrogacy Center, on the board of Hawaii Childbirth Educators/Doula Network of Hawai`i, supporter of Normal Birth Hawaii (and a developing group that still has to be named)
+My name is Summer I’m a work at home mommy to 2 little ones, former Kumu for Keiki `O Ka `Aina’s, Kulia I Ka Nu`u program, a former discussion leader for MomsInHawaii.com, Doula, Midwife Apprentice under supervision, Secretary for Midwives Alliance of Hawai`i and Co-Leader of Hapai Hawai`i a BirthNetwork.

 This passion started after watching the screening of “The Business of Being Born”.
-I didn’t realize how hurt I was that my daughter’s birth (or my son’s for that matter) wasn’t how I envisioned it would be.
+I didn’t realize how hurt I was that my daughter’s birth (and my son’s for that matter) wasn’t how I envisioned it would be.

 I knew deep inside me that I wanted and could have had a home birth…I had non complicated pregnancies and after my first baby, I knew for sure that I could have a baby in my own home.
 Unfortunately I let others comments and the feelings of not wanting to go against ‘the norm’ rule again and my second birth was worrisome to me.
 The feelings of which I suppressed and didn’t even really know I had until I saw the film.